HOW TO CREATE A TENTATIVE FOUR-YEAR PLAN

 It may help to work backwards from senior year in order to determine if prerequisite courses need to be taken.

 - Specific courses that are required.
-For example, Neural Plasticity and Cellular Neurobiology are required courses for neuroscience; a concentration in math consists of six specific requirements plus three electives.
+For example, Cellular Neurobiology is a required course for neuroscience; a concentration in math consists of six specific requirements plus three electives.

 - When courses are offered.
-Many are only offered in fall (e.g. Chem 120, Biochemistry 346, Intro to Brain and Behavior) while others are only offered in the spring (e.g. Genes and Genomes, Organic Chemistry, Neural Plasticity).
+Many are only offered in fall (e.g. Chem 120, Biochemistry 346) while others are only offered in the spring (e.g. Genes and Genomes, Organic Chemistry).
 Note the letter F or S following the course number.

 - Course pre-requisites.
 For example, a concentration in biochemistry/molecular biology requires either Biophysical Chemistry or Physical Chemistry for which the prerequisite courses include calculus and physics – in addition to Chem 270 for Biophysical Chemistry and either Chem 125 or 190 for Physical Chemistry.
 Pre-requisites are noted in the College Catalog.